 The gas pedal is there for a reason.
 Please use it.
 The speed-limit means you shouldn’t exceed that speed.
 It doesn’t mean you should drive 15 mph under it while in the fast lane.
 Or, come to think of it, in any lane.

-Slow drivers cause accidents because fast drivers (like me) almost barrel into the back of your vehicle.
-Everyone coming up behind you is forced to brake.
-The end result is a traffic jam, all because you’re meandering down the freeway like your destination is somewhere you’d rather not go.Here’s a word of advice (so people like me are not tempted to read a book while crawling behind you): if it appears you’re leading a funeral procession, then you’re in the wrong lane.
-Please move over and let the 11 cars behind you pass.
-My blood pressure thanks you.
+Slow drivers cause accidents because fast drivers (like me) almost barrel into the back of your car.
+Everyone coming up behind you slams on their brakes.
+The end result is a traffic jam, all because you were sauntering down the freeway way below the speed limit.Here’s a word of advice (so people like me are not tempted to work a crossword puzzle while crawling behind you): If it appears you’re leading a funeral procession, you’re driving too slow.
+PULL OVER and let the 11 cars behind you pass.

 I bike too, so I can sympathize when you feel cars are running you off the road.
 But I have to tell you, you might be asking for it.

-Riding side by side with your buddy on a curvy two-way road is a big no-no, yet it happens all the time.
-When you’re this oblivious, cars can’t pass without risking a head-on collision, so traffic crawls along behind you.
+Riding side by side with your buddy on a curvy two-way road is a BIG no-no, yet it happens all the time.
+When you’re this oblivious, cars behind you can’t pass without risking a head-on collision, so traffic crawls along behind you.

-Here’s a tip: chat when your ride is over.
+Here’s a tip: wait until your ride is over to chat.
 And buy a biking mirror.
 You’ll be able to see what’s happening behind you so you can thoughtfully shift your spandex-laden body into single file whenever cars approach.
-That’s so much simpler than losing your left leg.DEAR PET GUARDIANS:
+That’s so much simpler than losing your left leg to an impatient driver.
+Dear pet guardians:

 Please get a clue.
-When you’re waiting in line, it would be awfully nice if you were aware that you will eventually need to pay for those groceries.I just love standing behind you while you’re reading People magazine and then you act surprised when the checker says what you owe.
+When you’re waiting in line, it would be awfully nice if you were aware that you will eventually need to pay for those groceries.I just love standing behind you while you’re reading People Magazine and then act surprised when the checker says what you owe.